 “the possibility of cooperation of United Kingdom authorities with Union agencies such as the European Medicines Agency … the… European Chemicals Agency … and the European Aviation Safety Agency”.

 This is a very long way from the Chequers White Paper, which claimed that we would get participation in key agencies.
 That is not what the political declaration says.
 The same is true for Europol and Eurojust, where again there was a claim that we would get participation in those security agencies.
-Perhaps the Minister could explain the gap between the Chequers White Paper and what is in the political decoration.
+Perhaps the Minister could explain the gap between the Chequers White Paper and what is in the political declaration.
 Working together to identify the extent of co-operation is not participation.

 Perhaps the Minister could also explain how she envisages the financial services markets, as the noble Baroness, Lady Smith, mentioned.
 Currently there is a huge gap; one of the reasons Jo Johnson resigned is that 80% of our economy is not covered, while one of the reasons lots of City people oppose the deal is that equivalence in financial services is very weak indeed.